 Waste to Energy International OÜ (WTEI) is focused on making the world cleaner and safer.
 We take the waste and convert it to the clean energy – electricity, heat and synthetic fuel.

 We have access to different technologies for waste-to-energy plants: mass burning on reciprocating grates, fluidized bed burning, gasification, and pyrolysis.
-The last one is considered by us as mostly prospective on today’s market.
+The last one is considered by us as mostly perspective on today’s market.

-The waste-to-energy plant based on any of the above mentioned technologies is self-sufficient.
-It uses electricity and heat to maintain own activity.
-Most of power produced is fed to city grid.
+The waste-to-energy plant based on any of the above-mentioned technologies is self-sufficient.
+It uses electricity and heat to maintain its own activity.
+Most of the power produced is fed to the city grid.

 Waste-to-energy is the best decision to solve the waste problem: it reduces landfills, feeds the city grid or create synthetic fuel, makes the environment cleaner, and creates new high technology jobs.